instruqt/track-windows-desktop/01-sandbox/assignment.md

 teaser: Access a Windows desktop right from your browser
 notes:
 - type: text
+  contents: "# Hello, Welcome to Instruqt \U0001F44B\n\nIn this track, we've prepared
+    a sandbox environment so you can play around and experiment with your own Windows virtual desktop environment.\n\n\n\U0001F39B️ Instruqt tracks are self-contained virtual sandbox environments where you have full control over the configuration and setup.\n\n\U0001F4BB Users can access your demo from any web browser.\n\n☁️ Shared cloud accounts are a thing of the past.
+With Instruqt temporary accounts, you can leave the cleanup to us.\n"
+- type: text
   contents: |
     This sandbox environment shows how to interact with a Windows Desktop environment.